USEPA/CMAQ/DOCS/Release_Notes/aerosol_dry_deposition.md

 # Aerosol Dry Deposition Algorithm Updated

-**Author/P.O.C.:** [Ben Murphy](mailto:murphy.ben@epa.gov), Computational Exposure Division, U.S. EPA
+[Ben Murphy](mailto:murphy.ben@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description
-It was noted in CMAQv5.2.1 that dry deposition velocities, particularly for coarse-mode particles, were too high by a factor of 10-100 in some cases.
-Detailed testing revealed that the current algorithm was not suitable for coarse-mode particles, especially when the mode width (sigma) of the coarse mode approached 2.5, the upper bound.
+In CMAQv5.2.1, dry deposition velocities--particularly for coarse-mode particles--were too high by a factor of 10-100 in some cases.
+Detailed testing revealed that the algorithm in CMAQv5.2.1 was not suitable for coarse-mode particles, especially when the mode width (sigma) of the coarse mode approached 2.5, the upper bound.

-A revised algorithm reduces the strong dependence on sigma and introduces a dependence on Leaf Area Index meant to capture the increased deposition hypothesized over forest canopies, etc compared to bluff-body surfaces.
+A revised algorithm is introduced in CMAQv5.3 to reduce the strong dependence on sigma and introduce a dependence on Leaf Area
+Index.
+This revision intends to capture the increased deposition hypothesized over forest canopies, etc., compared to bluff-body surfaces.

 ## Significance and Impact
 The deposition of coarse-mode particles is strongly reduced in areas of the domain with high sigma.
-Deposition for the corase mode is increased in areas with significant vegetation like the southeast US.
+Deposition for the coarse mode is increased in areas with significant vegetation, like the southeast US.
 The deposition of Aitken-mode particles is increased substantially in highly vegetated areas.

 ## Affected Files